solita/ivves-machine-spraak/courses/methods/README.md

-# Methods of Audio Analysis in Python
+# Machine Spraak - Methods of Audio Analysis in Python

 ## Introduction